Symptoms Of Bulimia Nervosa

 Stereotypes about eating disorders can make it difficult for individuals to know when they might be experiencing bulimia nervosa, a mental illness and eating disorder listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

-Several unique symptoms of bulimia set it apart from other eating disorders.
-Knowing what to watch for and be concerned about for yourself or someone you love can be essential, including accompanying thought patterns, health risks, and maladaptive behaviors.
+Several unique symptoms of bulimia nervosa set it apart from other eating disorders.
+Knowing the signs and symptoms and being concerned about yourself or someone you love can be essential, including accompanying thought patterns, health risks, and maladaptive behaviors.

 Eating disorders can be difficult to navigate on your own